bear-metal-2046/Elijah-programming-challenge/TIMELINE.md

 ## Day 1 (11/18)

 ### What did you do?
+setup collector to keep programming basically made variables

 ### What challenges did you have?
+figuring out what variables to use and how to use them

 ### What do you plan to do tomorrow?
+actually use those variable/ try to finish at least half of collector

 ## Day 2 (11/19)